wenyan4work/PeriodicFMM/README.md

 Dependency:
-The C++ template library Eigen is necessary to compile the files.
+The C++ template library Eigen is necessary to compile the test driver main.cpp.
+The wrapper class itself (FMMWrapper.h/.cpp) does not rely on Eigen.

 ## How-To: